 Schedule an appointment

 To schedule an appointment, call 337-289-7991.
 You can also make an appointment using MyOchsner.

 OLGMC is your choice for great care.
-Our goal is simple – to build a healthier community while delivering exceptional care to the patients we serve.
+Our goal is to build a healthier community while delivering exceptional care to the patients we serve.

-Over the years, OLGMC has expanded its services and facilities to meet the community’s growing needs and now boasts:
+Over the years, OLGMC has expanded its services and facilities to meet the community’s growing needs and is recognized in the following areas:

 - Accredited Metabolic and Bariatric Surgery program